ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 * Browse to the repository’s home page.
 * On the files directory, click on the *assets file*.
-* At the next page, click on the file named *data*.
+* On the next page, click on the file named *data*.
 * Once into the folder, click on "Upload files", located in the file's directory on the right corner of the screen.
 This will take you to another page.
 * Choose the file from your computer or drag it into the browser.
 If you can't see the button to upload files, you must log into GitHub with your username and password.